...

 ➤ Action Step

-3. Cross-Training is Your Most Valuable Investment
+3. Cross-Training Is Your Most Valuable Investment

 📌 Operational Impact